 Additionally, consider the details of implementation.
 It’s essential that any API you choose works naturally within the technology stack your team has chosen.
 Here, SDKs come into play.

-What is a SDK for real-time messaging?
+What is a real-time messaging SDK?

 SDKs (software development kits) package all the power of a hosted real-time service into a set of intuitive methods for specific programming languages, making it easy for developers to build new features using the tools most familiar to them.